xlsft/smartshell-sdk/src/graphql/readme.md

     "fields",
 ], { input })}
 ```
+> [!NOTE]

-> NOTE: Fields in module supposed to be identical with `ResponseType` keys EVEN IF in response they not returning and don't forget to specify input object.
+> Fields in module supposed to be identical with `ResponseType` keys EVEN IF in response they not returning and don't forget to specify input object.
 Check with api, if you see something like that:
 >
 >     query booking {
 >         getBooking(id:509882) {